jekyllgrim/ZScript_Basics/17_HUD_and_statusbar.md

 > Important note: **red-green color blindness is the most common type of color blindness**.
 So, hardcoding those colors like that might not be a very good idea.
 You could possibly let the user modify them with custom CVARs, or just provide different values, such as light-blue to orange.

 Now, we can take this a couple of steps further.
-Earliner I mentioned how a lot of games, especially fighting games, utilize essentially two bars: one updates instantly, while the other moves smoothly when the value changes.
+Earlier I mentioned how a lot of games, especially fighting games, utilize essentially two bars: one updates instantly, while the other moves smoothly when the value changes.
 We can do this here too.

 The trick here, of course, is not going to be about *drawing* two color rectangles — we're already drawing three, what's one more? — but rather about making the lower one interpolate.
 To do that, we'll need to make sure its value updates gradually rather than instantly, and that requires a separate system.